 21. The Helpful Little Bee

-Lucy was extremely grateful and promised to help Benny whenever he needed it.
-Benny had learned that being helpful not only made others happy but also earned him wonderful friends.
+Lucy was grateful and promised to help Benny whenever he needed it.
+Benny learned that helping others creates friendships and happiness.

-Moral: Being helpful not only benefits others but also brings you friendship and gratitude.
+Moral: Being helpful benefits others and brings friendship in return.

 22. The Joyful Raindrop

-Moral: Small acts of kindness can brighten up someone’s day and make the world a more joyful place.
+Moral: Even small acts of kindness can brighten someone’s day.

 23. The Brave Little Fish